akashrventekar/traffic-light-simulator-challenge/README.md

 - [x] You must print ‘Exiting Traffic Light Simulator’ to the screen when the user instructs the program to exit
 - [x] Different message if the simulator must shut itself down.
 - [x] You must complete this challenge in Python.
-- [x] You must provide a README file to explain how to build/install and operate your software.
+- [x] (No setup.py or pyinstaller required) You must provide a README file to explain how to build/install and operate your software.
 Your submission must be your own work.
 - [x] Draws and operates a traditional traffic light.
 - [x] You may not send it to us as an email attachment.
 - [ ] Add your assumptions